watanaberyunosuke/MPMS_BranchManagement/README.md

 ## Introduction

-This software is designed to facilitate the Monash Patient Management System for the
+This software is designed to facilitate the Monash Patient Management System for patient to make appointment, see branch details and GPs.

 ## Feature 1